The Ultimate Guide to Treating Rosacea for Sensitive Skin

 Rosacea remains a mystery in many respects.
 While we still do not know the exact cause, there are various hypotheses.
 These include hyper-reactive blood vessels, abnormal immune responses in the skin, the presence of microscopic skin mites called Demodex, exposure to electromagnetic fields (EMF), and genetic factors.
 However, recent research suggests a compelling link between rosacea and inflammatory conditions associated with an imbalanced gut microbiome.

 Just like our skin microbiome, the gut microbiome is a complex ecosystem of trillions of bacteria.
 These bacteria are crucial in digestion, nutrient absorption, and immune function.
-Emerging evidence suggests an imbalanced gut microbiome, often called dysbiosis which can lead to increased intestinal permeability (leaky gut), might contribute to chronic inflammatory conditions throughout the body, including rosacea.
+Emerging evidence suggests an imbalanced gut microbiome, often called dysbiosis, which can lead to increased intestinal permeability (leaky gut), might contribute to chronic inflammatory conditions throughout the body, including rosacea.

 Studies have also shown that rosacea sufferers have a different composition of gut bacteria compared to non-sufferers.
 There’s also a higher prevalence of gastrointestinal issues like irritable bowel syndrome (IBS) and small intestinal bacterial overgrowth (SIBO) in rosacea patients.